When to visit the vet?

 Molecular genetic studies have identified alterations in various signaling pathways, including mutations in the EGFR (Epidermal Growth Factor Receptor) and RAS pathway.
 These changes lead to a dysregulation of cell growth and cell differentiation.
 Newer studies also point to epigenetic modifications that can influence gene expression without altering the DNADNA (deoxyribonucleic acid) is the molecule that carries the genetic instructions for the development, function, and reproduction of all known living organisms and many viruses.
 It is located in the cells of an organism and contains the information for heredity. sequence itself.

 ChronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammatory processes (sialadenitis) are discussed as possible risk factors, as they can lead to DNADNA (deoxyribonucleic acid) is the molecule that carries the genetic instructions for the development, function, and reproduction of all known living organisms and many viruses.
 It is located in the cells of an organism and contains the information for heredity. damage and cellularCellular refers to cells or consisting of cells.
 In biology and medicine, it refers to processes, structures, or functions that occur at the level of individual cells. transformation over a long period of time.
 ExposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to certain environmental toxins could also play a role, although concrete evidence for this is still lacking.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to certain environmental toxins could also play a role, although concrete evidence for this is still pending.

 Symptoms